-My family took a road trip to Bodega Bay.
-We started our three-day trip near Point Reyes for a hike on the Alamere Falls trail because the family road trip was my idea.
-I want to hike the trail because heard from several friends it's a 360 view of breathtaking beauty.
-The trail follows the coastal range of views of the blue majestic waters of the Pacific Ocean ending at Wildcat beach and a view of the Alamere Falls.
+We began our trip by driving toward the coast near Point Reyes.
+We took a daylong hike on the popular Alamere Falls trail.
+I heard from friends of the trail follows the coastal range with views of the blue, majestic waters of the Pacific Ocean ending at Wildcat beach and a view of the Alamere Falls.

 Alamere Falls is a unique waterfall in Point Reyes National Seashore because it is a tidefall, a waterfall that flows directly into the ocean.
 It is one of only two in the area, the other being McWay Falls in Big Sur.

 The spring season made Alamere Falls trail one of the best places to hike in the US.
 The trail abundant with wildflowers of violet purples, reviving whites, bright oranges, and yellows surrounded by lush greens.
-For a Monday and the beginning of spring break, the 26-mile round trip trail was crowded, particularly where we descended down to the beach and visited falls flowing into the ocean.
-Only the descent down to the beach was the hardest hike of the trail.
-Coming back up was difficult but short.
-The rest of the trail is fairly level with some noticeable uphill grades.
+I thought Monday is a good day for a hike.
+Hiking trails tend to be less crowded.
+Boy, I was wrong.
+I was surprised how crowded the 13-mile trail seemed at times.
+Our descent down to the beach where the falls flowed into the ocean it felt crowded.
+The descent down to the beach felt like the hardest part of the hike on the trail.
+Coming back up from the ocean seemed difficult but short.
+The rest of the trail leveled out with some noticeable uphill grades.

 With the crowds came litter, radios, boomboxes, and portable speakers.
 I was shocked at the flagrant careless regard for nature some of the hikers displayed.
 All of which are prohibited on the trail to maintain the wilderness character.
 I am asking hikers to please follow the rules.
 Wilderness is a haven—protected and managed to allow for relaxation, resourcefulness, occasions for retreat, refuge, and natural quiet.

-After the long hike, we drove north for about 45 miles where I secured two nights at Bodega Harbor Inn.
+After the long hike of wilderness blue, we drove north for about 45 miles, where I secured two nights at Bodega Harbor Inn.
 I found the inn through Hotel.com.
 It was a simple and easy process to reserve a room.
 I called the inn twice before we left for our trip asking questions about the room and location.
-The woman on phone was very pleasant, wanting to be helpful, and rest any of my worries or concerns.
-The woman’s friendliness and understanding put me at east.
+The woman on the phone came across pleasant, helpful, and resting any of my worries or concerns.
+Her friendliness and understanding put me at east.
 I knew I had picked a perfect place for my family to stay.

-The drive to Bodega Bay was uneventful due to the fact we just hike 26 miles.
+The drive to Bodega Bay on Highway 1 was open and curvy with lots of greenery and small towns.
 I probably would have noticed more points of interest, but all I cared about was getting to our lodging for the next two nights.
 Once we arrived at the inn, the woman at the hotel desk came across so friendly and caring.
 I wish I could remember her name.
 Throughout our stay, she continued going above and beyond customer service.
 I will tell you more about that later.